Beyond Rewards and Punishments

 When a task gets more complicated, it requires some conceptual, creative thinking, those types of motivators don’t work.

-Fact.
-Money is a motivator.
+Fact: Money is a motivator.
 If you don’t pay enough, people won’t be motivated.

 Pay people enough to take the issue of money off the table.
 So pay people enough to take money off the table so they aren’t thinking about money, but rather the task/work at hand.

-– Mastery (mastery is the urge to get better at stuff).
+The urge to get better at stuff

-– Purpose.
-More and more organizations want a transcendent purpose.
+More organizations want a transcendent purpose

 Traditional notions of management run foul of this.
 Management is great if you want compliance but if you want engagement, self-directed is better.